From the publisher: Lessons learned from hosting 1st balloon event

 • Crowds were larger than expected, particularly on Saturday morning, which led to long shuttle lines to and from Bald Eagle Lake.
 We’ll correct that next year.

 • We’ll have more food and merchandise vendors at all events.
 And you clearly liked most of our event merchandise — everything but the hats sold quickly — so we’ll be better prepared next year.
-If you did miss out, you can still order event merch online at hotairballoonrodeo.com/merchandise.
+If you did miss out, you can still order event merch at hotairballoonrodeo.com/merchandise.

 • Six balloons were able to inflate at the Howelsen Hill Night Glow but, outside of several basket “candlesticks” on the rim of the bowl, they did not get to light before a quick windstorm barged in and disrupted the show.
 Winds have been a gremlin with the night glow in Steamboat, so we’ll continue to try to outsmart Mother Nature next year.
 But based on our happy vendors, many of you had a good time regardless.